-You can watch eager athletes "Go for the Gold" one more time this year as North Carolina State University’s College of Veterinary Medicine hosts the 21th Annual Dog Olympics from 10 a.m. to 4 p.m.
-Saturday, September 8, with fun competition, canine demonstrations, rescue groups, free microchip clinic, and a special “custom cart” Paralympics for dogs with spinal cord injuries.
+North Carolina State University’s College of Veterinary Medicine will host the 22nd Annual Dog Olympics from 10 a.m. to 2 p.m.
+Saturday, Sept.
+14 with fun competition, canine demonstrations, rescue groups, free microchip clinic, and a special “custom cart” Paralympics for dogs with spinal cord injuries.

-A free microchip clinic by the Raleigh Kennel Club (one pet per family) will be available with trained personnel implanting a microchip that can be scanned with a handheld device to help lost dogs find their way home.
-Additional attractions include the opportunity to visit with representatives of 11 rescue groups, “cooling" station for dogs needing a quick dip, and vendor tents offering canine-related goods and services.
+A free microchip clinic will be sponsored by the Raleigh Kennel Club (one pet per family) with trained personnel implanting a microchip that can be scanned with a handheld device ensuring a lost dog will be returned to its owner.

 - Boston Terrier Rescue of NC

 - Boston Terrier Rescue Team of the Carolinas

 - English Springer Rescue America

 - Dick Van Patten’s Natural Balance Pet Food